Business Value Communication

 To clarify the bullet point about metrics, let me use words that my 6Sigma friends like to use.
 They say it is fine to have a general definition of a metric, but then one must have also an ‘operational’ definition that allows one to actually measure.
 Some people need the wordy definition, some people do better seeing exactly how you will measure it.

-These are some benefits; no doubt others to add and better ways to express them.
+These are some of the benefits; no doubt others to add and better ways to express them.